hipe-eval/HIPE-OCRepair-2026/_pages/tasks.md

 The goal is to evaluate whether systems can transform faulty OCR outputs into clean, human-corrected text, at scale and across diverse document types, periods, and languages.
 This competition introduces a unified benchmark, harmonized ground truth, and scoring protocol specifically designed for LLM-based OCR correction in historical collections.

 Participants are asked to build systems that, given a noisy OCR transcript and metadata, will produce a corrected textual output for each input segment.
-The competition is designed to accommodate generative, discriminative, and hybrid correction approaches.
+The competition is designed to accommodate generative and hybrid correction approaches with an emphasis on LLMs-assisted methods.

 ---